Summit OpnForum Europe Homepage

 Lightning Talk: OSPOs for Good - A Vision for Global Open Source Cooperation

 This lightning talk will present the outcomes of the paper produced as an outcome of the OSPOs for Good 2024 Symposium, which took place July 9 & 10 in New York City.
 It will provide new insights from the conference, as well as provide a call-to-action for global cooperation around open source and identify tangible next steps to be taken by both the UN and the global open source community.
-More details will be announced shortly.

 Thematic Block 6: